RobGeada/falcon-bms-simhub-plugin/README.md

 You can check that the plugin has installed succesfully by looking in the "Available Properties" tab of SimHub and searching for `FalconBMS`: you should see a bunch of available properties.

+# Configuring BMS as a Custom Game in SimHub
+From @gumby in the Falcon BMS forums:
+1) From Simhub, go to Settings.
+2) Select the “Custom games” tab
+3) Create a new game called BMS and in Process Detection put Falcon BMS
+4) You may also need to run SimHub as administrator - there’s an option for that in the General tab of the settings page
+5) Run BMS, and at the top of the SimHub interface click Change active game > change it to BMS, then click activate.

 # Build From Source
 Alternatively, I've included the source code for the plugin, so if you're familiar with the SimHub plugin SDK, you can build and modify the plugin yourself!